nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

 ```
 where 'X' in "EtlX" is  'C' ,or 'R'.
 We will comeback to Julius expressions in more detail, but first lets see how can we create an RTable.
+<a  name="tip"></a>
+### A tip for working with Julius Syntax
+The easiest way to work with the Julius DSL syntax, when writing code, is to have the haddock documentation of the Etl.Julius beside, in a browser window, and use it, in order to navigate back and forth between the several Julius clauses.
+The path that the haddock documentation resides can be found by issuing a `stack haddock` command in  the DBFunctor project directory.
 <a  name="ddl"></a>
 ## Julius DDL: Creating an RTable from a CSV file
 In order to create an RTable from your data (i.e., load your data into memory into the RTable data structure), you only need to call function `toRTable`: